By Paul Mooney

 Toe Zaw Latt, bureau chief for the Democratic Voice of Burma (DVB), has felt the brunt of the crackdown.

-One of his video journalists was jailed last month, with hard labor, while an Australian intern working with DVB was deported on Thursday after the government said he took part in a protest calling for his colleague's release.
-The DVB denied he took part in the protest, saying he only reported on it.
+One of his video journalists was jailed last month, with hard labor, while an Australian intern working with DVB without credentials was deported on Thursday after he took part in a protest calling for his colleague's release.

 "It's a deliberate and consolidated effort by the government to restrict the media," Toe Zaw Latt said.

 DVB video journalist Zaw Pe was working on a story about Japanese-funded scholarships for Burmese students, but found himself behind bars for the second time having been imprisoned by the junta that ruled brutally for 49 years.